Rafajel29/IDD-Fa18-Lab1/README.md

 https://youtu.be/7ssZgibVroI

-The next picture is a schematic of Frankenlight.
+The next picture is a schematic of my Frankenlight.

 ![](images/FrankenLightSchematic.PNG)